Been married more than once? Welcome to the club.

 If you don’t care what happens to your money or stuff in the event of divorce or death, you don’t need a prenup or a will.
 The more you care, the more you need to have your wishes reflected in a legal document.

 While prenups are expensive, wills aren’t.
-Everyone should have one, whether they’re on their first marriage or their eighth.
+Everyone should have one, whether they’re rich or not so rich and whether they’re on their first marriage or their umpteenth.

 There’s a lot of opinion out there about how couples, married or otherwise, should conduct their finances.
 Some say if you share a bed, you should share a checking account.
 Others say keeping your money separate keeps you together.
 Then there are those espousing a hybrid approach, with some accounts commingled and others separate.